 Easy Ways to Drive Down the Cost of Ediscovery

-According to a new Ernst & Young Law Report, “CEOs are demanding that legal departments cut budgets by as much as 18% while workloads are being increased by 25%.”
-This reality comes as corporate legal teams are being tasked with managing more ediscovery projects with varying degrees of complexity and risk.
-However, there is huge potential to save costs while still maintaining control over your matters and litigation by bringing more in-house.
+According to a 2021 Ernst & Young Law Report, “CEOs are demanding that legal departments cut budgets by as much as 18% while workloads are being increased by 25%.”
+But fear not!
+There is huge potential to save costs while still maintaining control over your matters and litigation by bringing more in-house.

 Here are 4 easy ways to make ediscovery more cost-effective, from creating your own comprehensive litigation response plan to reducing the volume of documents for review.

-There are a few key factors as to why ediscovery costs are rising, one big one being the amount of data your company manages.
-It’s crucial for legal teams to know their way around this data, starting with the volume of data your company might have, how that data is organized, and the process for managing that data with ediscovery.
+As mentioned above, the amount of data your company manages is skyrocketing.
+As such, it’s crucial for legal teams to know their way around this data, starting with the volume of data your company might have, where it lives, how that data is organized, and the process for managing that data with ediscovery.
 In order to understand what data your organization generates and where it might reside, it’s important to create and maintain a current data map.

 As you start to collect information about where data lives and who owns it, a data map is the perfect place to document it.
 This will also do wonders for your ediscovery process–saving time and therefore costs–as you start to decide how you will preserve, collect, and produce that data when the need arises.

 Pro tip: Don’t forget to check for any data stored outside the company-approved list, such as personal devices.